acidanthera/OpenCorePkg/Utilities/ocvalidate/README.md

 #### Generic
 - SystemProductName: Only real Mac models are accepted.
 - SystemMemoryStatus: Only `Auto`, `Upgradable`, or `Soldered` are accepted.
+- ProcessorType: Only known first byte can be set.

 ### UEFI
 #### APFS